 Sports Betting Odds Explained

-Understand odds in sports betting with our guide
+Understand the odds in sports betting with our guide

 The fractional odds are considered to be the most commonly used form of odds presentation in the UK market.
 They are also referred to as “British odds” or “traditional odds”.
 The presentation of these odds shows how much the bettor will win from their bet compared to the amount they bet.